noemisgambelluri/Lotka_Volterra-model/README.md

     * $y_{0}$ : the initial population of predators

 It is suggested to keep parameters below 2.0, hower there are no specific constraints.
+The user can choose to provide his own settings file by launching:

+    python Simulation.py settings_user.ini

+If the user has not specified a value for some parameter, a default value will be used by the simulation.
+The user can also modify parameters value from command line:

+    python Simulation.py setting_user.ini --alpha <value_of_alpha>

+In this way, the user can overwrite in its own settings file the value of each parameter to be changed directly from the terminal.
+If the user does not specify a settings file:

+    python Simulation.py

+a default settings file will be imported for the simulation.
+The user can also decide to chaneg one or more parameters of the default settings file directly by terminal, writing (e.g., user wants to change alpha value):

+    python Simulation.py --alpha <chosen_alpha_value>

-2. The user has to launch the [Simulation](https://github.com/noemisgambelluri/Lotka_Volterra-model/raw/main/Simulation.py) file through which parameters from the [settings](https://github.com/noemisgambelluri/Lotka_Volterra-model/raw/main/settings.ini) file are imported exploiting the ConfigParser library, simulate the Lotka-Volterra model equations with the chosen initial conditions and visualize them in two different plots.
+2. The user has to launch the [Simulation](https://github.com/noemisgambelluri/Lotka_Volterra-model/raw/main/Simulation.py) file through which parameters from the [settings](https://github.com/noemisgambelluri/Lotka_Volterra-model/raw/main/default_settings.ini) file are imported exploiting the ConfigParser library, simulate the Lotka-Volterra model equations with the chosen initial conditions and visualize them in two different plots.
 The first plot is a dynamic representation of Lotka-Volterra equations, showing the rates of change of each population as a function of time.
 The second plot is a representation of the Predators Population as a function of the Prey Population, to highlight their intertwined interaction.
 At the end of the simulation, the Lotka-Volterra equilibrium points (i.e., the Coexistence equilibrium point and the Extinction equilibrium point), amplitude and frequency of each population's oscillation pattern and the rates of change of each population for each time point are saved in a txt file in order to be easily consultable.

-3. The user has to launch the [InteractivePlot](https://github.com/noemisgambelluri/Lotka_Volterra-model/raw/main/InteractivePlot.py) file, which allow to interactively play with initial conditions (i.e., preys and predators initial populations) and parameters (i.e., preys and predators growth rate).
+3. The user has to launch the [InteractivePlot](https://github.com/noemisgambelluri/Lotka_Volterra-model/raw/main/InteractivePlot.py) file, which allow to interactively play with initial conditions (i.e., preys and predators initial populations) and parameters (i.e., preys and predators growth rate, effect of predators on prey growth rate, effect of prey on predators death rate).
 In this way, the user can experiment and have a better understanding of model as well as helping perform sensitivity analysis.
 The user can assess how changes in parameters affect the stability and the behaviour of the system.
 The interactive plot can also be useful in terms of model validation by showing how well the model aligns with observed population data.

 4. The user has to launch the [Animation_1](https://github.com/noemisgambelluri/Lotka_Volterra-model/raw/main/Animation_1.py) file, that creates a real time figure of the rates of change of the Preys-Predators Populations as time evolves and the [Animation_2](https://github.com/noemisgambelluri/Lotka_Volterra-model/raw/main/Animation_2.py) file, that creates a real time figure of the motion of the initial conditions around the closed trajectory.